ariannasang/Refinery29_wellness_analysis/README.md

 ## Results

 ### Topic Modeling
 After tuning the topic models, 14 topics had the best combination of low perplexity, low minimazation, high maximization, and high coherence scores.
 (These scores can be viewed as LDAtuning graphs in the 'www' file.)
+The 14 topics are:

+* Subscription Services
+* Quality Time with Partner
+* Leisure Activities
+* School/Community Projets
+* Routine & Structure
+* City Dorm Life
+* Healthy Diet & Exercise
+* Community Engagement
+* Affordable Self-Care
+* COVID-19 Pandemic
+* Spa Treatments
+* Social Activities & Going Out
+* Travel & Getaways
+* Family Life

 Each topic was labelled after reviewing its 25 top defining terms.
 The following graph displays the 14 topics labelled with their 10 most defining terms.
 Beta scores represent the word per topic probabilities, meaning the likelihood the word would appear in the topic.
 The average *highest* beta score for these 14 topics is 0.0218, while the median is 0.0204.

 ![topics](www/Rplot01.png)